f4exb/sdrangel/plugins/channeltx/modssb/readme.md

 <h4>12.3: Tone frequency (kHz)</h4>

-Adjusts the tone frequqncy from 0.1 to 2.5 kHz in 0.01 kHz steps
+Adjusts the tone frequency from 0.1 to 2.5 kHz in 0.01 kHz steps

 <h4>12.4: Audio input select</h4>